Tour of Idaho

 Wallace, please be sure to patronize these supporters of the

 there are frequent highway crossings and small towns all along

 way.
-It's the easiest day of the Tour and has a
+It's the easiest day of the Tour.

 take 6th street north under I-90 to 9-mile